-If you've read our overview of the LBAP then you will see the mention of Tansy Beetles.
+If you've read our overview of the Local Biodiversity Action Plan or LBAP then you will have seen the mention of Tansy Beetles.

-Tansy Beetles are a small iridescent green beetle, which preferentially eat Tansy plants.
+Tansy Beetles are small iridescent green beetles, which preferentially eat Tansy plants.
 Tansy grows by the river and is a knee to shoulder high plant that has clusters of yellow button flowers with no obvious petals in Summer.
 Take a closer look at the leaves and stems and you might see a flash of metallic green.
 Take your time as sometimes it takes a while for your eye to adjust and then once you've seen one, you often see many!
 The beetles are about 1 - 1.5cm long and their body has a domed shape.
 In Winter they are buried in the ground underneath the plant so wait until Spring to look for them.